Marcel Sabitzer: Loan to Manchester United

-On 1 February 2023, Sabitzer signed for Manchester United on loan until the end of the season.
+On 1 February 2023, Sabitzer signed for English side Manchester United on loan until the end of the season.
 He made his debut three days later, coming on as a substitute in the 2022–23 Premier League win against Crystal Palace, making him the first Austrian to ever play for the club.
 On 26 February, Sabitzer played in the 2023 EFL Cup final, coming on as a substitute in a 2–0 victory over Newcastle United.

 He scored his first goal for the club at the 2022–23 FA Cup quarter-finals against Fulham which ended 3–1 for United.
 On 13 April, Sabitzer scored a brace in 2–2 draw against Sevilla in the first leg of 2022–23 UEFA Europa League quarter-finals.
 On 15 May, Manchester United announced that Sabitzer was ruled out for the rest of the season after suffering a meniscal injury.
-On 30 June, Manchester United announced the departure of Sabitzer after the end of the loan deal.
+On 30 June, Manchester United announced the departure of Sabitzer after the expiration of his loan deal, and he effectively returned to Bayern.